 When you have your Breathing under control, you can enjoy a wide range of benefits:

 Breathing is paramount to a strong yoga practice.
 Routine exercise has been shown to fight chronic inflammation, which can lead to Alzheimer's, depression, cancer, and heart disease.
 When your Breathing is under control, you can then start to control other important aspects of your health and well-being.

 Remember, the core concept behind your yoga breathing is to adjust your emotions and mood during asana.
 Incorporating mindful Breathing into other facets of your life beyond the yoga studio can increase your overall happiness.

 3. Weight Loss

 Yoga breathing can help raise the leptin levels in the body, which can act as a natural appetite suppressant.
 It's a hormone we all produce through our fat tissue, and it tells the brain to shut down feelings of hunger.

 Mindful Breathing supports helpful inhalation and exhalation that allows for about 70% of the lungs' surface area.
 In turn, this helps to maximize the levels of oxygen in the blood, the muscles, and joints.

-We don't always think about our Breathing even if we are doing it 24 hours a day.
-A strong yoga practice can help you adjust and rethink your breathing routines so you can get the most benefits from a healthy intake of oxygen into your body.
+We don't always think about our breathing, even if we are constantly doing it 24 hours a day.
+A strong yoga practice can help you adjust and control your breathing routines so that you can get the most benefits from a healthy intake of oxygen into your body.